 As a Yorkie parent, you need to understand why a harness is better than a collar.
 It is the same reason why you need to consider the size of the neck when buying a harness for your Yorkie.

 A Yorkie’s throat has two general zones.
 They are the trachea, which goes directly to the lungs and the esophagus, which is connected to their stomach.
 This is not unlike our own anatomy.

 A Yorkie’s trachea doesn’t have any bones covering it.
 It is only protected by rings of cartilage.
 And the cartilage isn’t especially tough.
 In fact, it is quite fragile and delicate.

 A collar puts a lot of pressure directly on the delicate trachea.
 Obviously, this has the potential to cause damage.
 That is why a harness is the way to go.

-Now, you’re probably thinking that collars are fine, since they have been in use seemingly forever.
+Now, you’re probably thinking that dog collars for Yorkies are fine, since they have been in use seemingly forever.
 And that’s true.
 They are generally fine.

 But they do have the potential to cause injury.
 And that potential is much greater for a small and delicate breed like the Yorkshire Terrier.

 A larger breed can handle the pressure that a collar puts on the throat much better.
 The same goes for smaller breeds that have larger, less delicate necks, like French bulldogs, for example.